benrosenberg/benrosenberg.github.io/teaching/sp25/csci13300_lectures.md

 - The Unit 2 assessment is due next week on February 15th at 11:59 PM.
 - The solutions for the "Apply what you learned" section of class, and the additional tasks, are on the [Unit 3 solutions page](unit_solutions/unit3_solution.html) (also linked above).
 The key for the Unit 3 solutions is `tortoise`.
 - I have posted the third assignment on the course site.
 You can access it from the course site homepage, or go directly here: [Assignment 3](unit_assessments/unit3_assessment.html)
 - Office hours are now on Sunday from 1 PM to 2 PM.
-See the BrightSpace page for the Zoom link.
+See the Brightspace page for the Zoom link.